andino-systems/andinopy/README.md

 ## Installation

 ### Easy Mode
-This will install:
+This will use an install script to install & configure:

-  - NodeRed
+  - Necessary overlays and software for Andino board
   - Andinopy with all requirements
+  - NodeRed with all Andino Nodes
-  - Supervisor for andinpy autostart
+  - Supervisor for andinopy autostart

 #### Andino-IO
 ```shell
 TODO